Skip to content

 Animal Welfare

 Livestock have a bad life, especially those in confined factory-like facilities.
 Chickens and pigs are cramped together, reared for speed of growth, unable to express natural behaviours.
 Dairy cows are forcibly inseminated to give birth at unnatural times of year and torn away from their infant calves.
 Beef cattle are fed unnatural feedstuff and confined in dystopian feed lots for fattening and unable to lead a full life span.
-And all of them plied with steroids, antibiotics, other medications and inhumanely slaughtered.
+All of them are plied with steroids, antibiotics, and other medications and inhumanely slaughtered.

-These animals are cruelly exploited, whereas others are treated as family members, invited into our homes.
+Livestock are cruelly exploited, whereas other animals are treated as family members, invited into our homes.
 Why should we see any sentient being as so different to another purely based on our socially adapted mindset and greed?
-As animals ourselves, we should treat all animals as we should do ourselves; equally, with empathy and love.
+As animals ourselves, we should treat all animals as we should do each other; equally, with empathy and love.

 Other Arguments

-I sat for around 15 minutes with the XR protestors glued to the Hotel in Amsterdam hosting the 2022 Regenerative Food Systems Summit and asked them why they were there.
+I sat for around 15 minutes with the XR protestors glued to the Hotel in Amsterdam hosting the 2022 Regenerative Food Systems Summit, and asked them why they were there.
+It was an interesting conversation.

-These well-educated young people have taken the data and statistics we have discussed, and together with pessimistic projections of climate sensitivity to CO2 formed a view of the current based upon a real sense of fear.
+These well-educated young people have taken the data and statistics we have discussed so far, and together with pessimistic projections of climate sensitivity to CO2, based their activism around a sense of palpable fear.
 The climate emergency.
-They see the causes being routed in power, systems of oppression, privilege, and politics.
-They blame colonialism, white privilege, white supremacy, misogyny, industrialisation, and western capitalism for destroying the planet, which corporate multinationals are continuing whilst engaging in greenwashing.
-And they were protesting the event because the big multinationals were leading the conference, which they saw as a greenwashing tactic.
+They see the causes being routed in abuse of power, systems of oppression, privilege, and politics.
+They blame colonialism, white privilege, white supremacy, misogyny, industrialisation, and Western capitalism for destroying the planet.
+They were protesting the event because the big multinationals were leading the conference, which they saw as a greenwashing tactic from the epicentre of the capitalist system.
+And simultaneously stealing regenerative principles and practices from Indigenous and First Nation peoples and then taking credit for those practices.
+They do not trust the system.

-Some of these arguments are aimed against both world views as long as they exist within a capitalist economic system.
-But they do hold that animal agriculture is responsible in large part for mass extinction and as such an existential threat to humanity.
+Some of their arguments are aimed against both world views as long as they exist within a capitalist economic system.
+But they do hold that animal agriculture is responsible for mass extinction and an existential threat to humanity.

 World view one in a nutshell

-At the Sustain event, I was party to a discussion that I think I can remember word for word.
+Plants are generally good for our health and meat is harmful.
+Eating plants will save our health and allow humanity to flourish.
+At the Sustain event, I was party to a discussion that I think I can remember word for word:

-In this huddle, there was broad agreement with this sentiment.
+In this huddle, there was broad agreement with that sentiment.

 LinkedIn | Other posts